What if a visit to the gym included napping as part of your exercise regimen? Would you go more often?

 If you answered yes, you’re in the majority.

-And that’s what the UK based David Lloyd health clubs are banking on with their new “napercise” classes targeted at exhausted parents and business professionals.
+And that’s what the UK based David Lloyd health clubs are banking on with their new “precise” classes targeted at exhausted parents and business professionals.

 Participants are tasked with a “rigorous routine” that includes — you guessed it — settling into a comfortable bed and dozing off to sleep for 45 minutes.